-We generate revenue from providing Platform services, which includes Interchange Fees and processing fees, and other services, which includes card fulfillment revenue, to our Customers.
+We generate revenue from providing platform services to our customers, which includes revenues derived from Interchange Fees generated by customer card transactions and other transaction fees collected from customers or from providing other services, which includes card fulfillment revenue, to our customers.

-Our contracts with Customers typically include two performance obligations: (i) providing access to our payment processing Platform and (ii) providing card fulfillment services.
-Certain Customer contracts require us to allocate the transaction price of the contract based on the relative stand-alone selling price of the performance obligations which are estimated using an analysis of our historical contract pricing and costs incurred to fulfill services.
+Our contracts with customers typically include two performance obligations: (i) providing access to our payment processing platform and (ii) providing card fulfillment services.
+Certain customer contracts require us to allocate the transaction price of the contract based on the relative stand-alone selling price of the performance obligations which are estimated using an analysis of our historical contract pricing and costs incurred to fulfill services.

-We satisfy our performance obligation to provide platform services over time as Customers have continuous access to our Platform, and we stand ready to process Customer transactions throughout their term of access.
-We allocate variable consideration to the distinct month in which our Platform services are delivered.
-When pricing terms are not consistent throughout the entire term of the contract, we estimate variable consideration in Customers' contracts primarily using the expected value method.
+We satisfy our performance obligation to provide platform services over time as customers have continuous access to our platform, and we stand ready to process customer transactions throughout their term of access.
+We allocate variable consideration to the distinct month in which our platform services are delivered.
+When pricing terms are not consistent throughout the entire term of the contract, we estimate variable consideration in customers' contracts primarily using the expected value method.
 We develop estimates of variable consideration on the basis of both historical information and current trends and do not expect or anticipate significant reversal of revenue in the future periods.

-As the Issuer Processor for our Customers, we are the principal in providing services under our contracts with Customers.
-To deliver the services required by our Customers, we contract with Card Networks for transaction routing, reporting, and settlement services and with Issuing Banks for card issuing, Card Network sponsorship, and regulatory compliance approval services.
-We control these integrated services before delivery to our Customers, we are primarily responsible for the delivery of the services to Customers, and we have discretion in vendor selection.
-As such, we record fees paid to the Issuing Banks and Card Networks as costs of revenue.
+In arrangements where the Company is both the Issuer Processor and Program Manager, we are the principal in providing services under our contracts with customers.
+To deliver the services required by our customers, we contract with Card Networks for transaction routing, reporting, and settlement services and with Issuing Banks for card issuing, Card Network sponsorship, and regulatory compliance approval services.
+We control these integrated services before delivery to our customers, we are primarily responsible for the delivery of the services to customers, and we have discretion in vendor selection.
+As such, we record fees paid to the Issuing Banks and Card Networks as Costs of Revenue within the Condensed Consolidated Statements of Operations and Comprehensive Loss.
+In certain customer arrangements, the customer is directly responsible for defining and managing the Card Network relationship for their card program.
+In these instances, the Company is considered an agent in providing services to the customer thus fees owed to Issuing Banks and Card Networks related to these programs are recorded within Net Revenue in the Condensed Consolidated Statements of Operations and Comprehensive Loss.
+In arrangements where the Company acts solely as the Issuer Processor, we do not integrate the services of Issuing Banks or Card Networks.

 For certain revenue contracts, we estimate variable consideration and material rights to record each period.
 This requires that we estimate the expected processing volume over the term of the contract, including any additional extension of the term associated with a material right.
 These estimates are predominantly derived by analysis of historical trends and are updated on a quarterly basis.
-Changes made to these assumptions during the three and nine months ended September 30, 2022 did not have a material impact to the net revenue recorded during the three and nine months ended September 30, 2022.
+Changes made to these assumptions during the three and nine months ended September 30, 2023 did not have a material impact to the net revenue recorded during the three and nine months ended September 30, 2023.